 The English revolution which largely passed Browne by was a world event and should be seen in broad international context within which the political ideas associated with this war developed.
 According to C Talbot "Israel in his book Radical Enlightenment suggests that the Fronde in France and the Masaniello rising in Naples were just as important in terms of their influence on European consciousness as the English Civil War".

 Aldersey-Williams philosophical prejudices tend him to attack anyone who seeks to go further than him in his scientific understanding.
-For him modern writers such as Richard Dawkins are too dogmatic in their insistence of a separation between science and religious mysticism.
-Aldersey-Williams tends to gloss over s Browne’s views on depression which are far from helpful.
-Browne believed that periodical periods of melancholia “are to be cherished as a proper response to the way we find the world”.
+For him, modern writers such as Richard Dawkins are too dogmatic in their insistence of separation between science and religious mysticism.
+Aldersey-Williams tends to gloss overs Browne's views on depression which are far from helpful.
+Browne believed that periodical periods of melancholia "are to be cherished as a proper response to the way we find the world".

-This book is a curious read, it is an unorthodox book but it is a very good read.
-Not all of Aldersey-Williams comparisons of the 17th century with 21st century come off but it is a legitimate literary exececise.
-I would like to recommend the book.
-It is not for everyone’s taste if it sparks an interest in the extraordinary political, scientific events of the 17th century then it deserves the wide audience it looks to have achieved.
+To conclude this book is a curious read, it is an unorthodox book, but it is a very good read.
+Not all of Aldersey-Williams comparisons of the 17th century with 21st century come off, but it is a legitimate literary exercise.
+I would like to recommend this book.
+It is not for everyone's taste if it sparks an interest in the extraordinary political, scientific events of the 17th century then it deserves the wide audience it looks to have achieved.

 Religio Medici https://archive.org/details/b24751182

 Radical Enlightenment: Philosophy and the Making of Modernity 1650-1750.J Israel